-My name is Szabolcs Hernadi and I am of Hungarian nationality.
-I started my scientific carrier in the city of Pécs, Hungary where I studied Biology.
-During my Bsc I developed a particular interest for earthworm (E. fetida, E. andrei) toxicology (seasonal structure changes in chloragogenous tissue).
-Thereafter, I started my Diploma/Master thesis at the University of Pécs – Faculty of Sciences, Hungary In the lab of Dr. Molnár László.
-I investigated the haemoglobin production of chloragogenous tissue.
-Therefore, during a semester’s Erasmus+ programme, I participated in molecular biology research in Cardiff University (United Kingdom) where I was working on E. Fetida haemoglobin genes identification and the expression changes due to bacterial challenge.
+Szabolcs started my scientific carrier in the city of Pécs, Hungary where he studied Biology.
+During his Bsc he developed a particular interest for earthworm (E. fetida, E. andrei) toxicology (seasonal structure changes in chloragogenous tissue).
+Thereafter, he started my Diploma/Master thesis at the University of Pécs – Faculty of Sciences, Hungary in the lab of Dr. Molnár László.
+There, he investigated the haemoglobin production of chloragogenous tissue.
+Therefore, during a semester’s Erasmus+ programme, he participated in molecular biology research in Cardiff University (United Kingdom) where he was working on E. Fetida haemoglobin genes identification and the expression changes due to bacterial challenge.

-During my PhD I will focus on defining an evolutionary conserved NanoParticle associated Adverse Outcome Pathway (NP-AOP) for immune cell cytotoxicity.
+During his PhD Szabolcs focused on defining an evolutionary conserved NanoParticle associated Adverse Outcome Pathway (NP-AOP) for immune cell cytotoxicity.
 Nanoparticles (NPs) may obtain elicited entry into immune cell through hijacking the very endocytic system designed as a central component of the innate immune response (Kunzmann et al., 2011).
-We will exploit primary cultures of invertebrate immune-cells to visualise the cellular uptake, cytotoxicity and innate immune-cell response elicited by NP exposure.
-Through adopting a system toxicological approach we will temporally resolve the pathway by which the NPs elicit their toxicological impact on the population immune-cell isolated from the earthworm Eisenia fetida and woodlouse Porellio scaber.